 - Establish Yourself as a Resource: The step is important for both referral sources and potential clients.
 Establishing your agency as a resource is key to gaining the trust of and building relationships with referrals and clients.
 Your staff must be knowledgeable both in person and on the phone, and your marketing materials – your agency’s website, brochures, flyers, and even social media posts – must provide relevant, informative content that showcases your expertise and abilities.

 Getting past the gatekeeper and building those important referral and potential client relationships are vital to the growth of your agency.
 Our MOST home care marketing program has been developing marketing materials that educate and provide helpful resources to referrals and their clients.
-Learn more about our MOST program and how it can help your agency get past the gatekeeper, or contact corecubed to learn other ways we can help improve your aging care marketing strategy.
+Learn more about our MOST program and how it can help your agency get past the gatekeeper, or contact corecubed to learn other ways we can help improve your strategy for marketing senior care.